dgroomes/docker-playground/README.md

 ### `docker-in-docker/`

 Running Docker containers inside of Docker containers.
-Also known as Docker-in-Docker (DinD).
+Often referred to as DinD (Docker-in-Docker).

 See the README in [docker-in-docker/](docker-in-docker/).